Construction Of Kurram Tangi Dam Expedited - UrduPoint

 Construction Of Kurram Tangi Dam Expedited

-The construction work on Kurram Tangi Dam Stage-I,project has expedited to complete it within its stipulated time period which is expected to be complete by June 2023

-ISLAMABAD, (UrduPoint / Pakistan Point News - 25th Jan, 2022 ) :The construction work on Kurram Tangi Dam Stage-I,project has expedited to complete it within its stipulated time period which is expected to be complete by June 2023.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 30th Jan, 2022 ) :The construction work on Kurram Tangi dam project has been expedited to complete it within its stipulated time period which is expected to be completed by June 2023.

 According to an official of WAPDA, the Kurram Tangi Dam, being constructed in the North Waziristan district of Khyber Pakhtunkhwa, would generate 84 megawatts of electricity and help to ensure food security by increasing agricultural production in the region.

-He said that currently the scarcity of water was the main problem in the area and the Dam would bring a positive revolution in the life of millions of people.
+He said that currently the scarcity of water was the main problem in the area and this dam would bring a positive revolution in the life of millions of people.

 He said with the construction of the dam and utilization of water, the water share of Khyber Pakhtunkhwa would not be affected.